Here Are The Signs You Are A Fully Grown Mature Adult

 Managing Anxiety

 What can’t be avoided is anxiety.
-We react by hoping it will go away, this by shutting ourselves down or out, or attempt to drink ourselves through it with a bottle of wine.
+We react by hoping it will go away, by shutting ourselves down or out, or we attempt to drink ourselves through it with a bottle of wine.

 We try to avoid or ignore what might happen in the future, hoping it’ll somehow solve itself.
 We constrict our world views, by not allowing anxiety to fester.